CrispenGari/initialiseur/README.md

 ## initialiseur.

-This is a package that can be installed on your computer to easily initialize `node.js` backend server.
+This is a package that can be installed on your computer to easily initialize `node.js` backend server/application.
 This backend server is an `express` application with `cors` configured that is ready to run on a configured default port `3001` which can be modified in code.
-This package can initialize boiler plate code for a basic express application for the following packages:
+This package can initialize boiler plate code for a basic express application for the following languages:

 1. javascript
 2. typescript `(default)`